ROCm/hipBLAS/docs/install.rst

 * If using the cuBLAS backend on a Nvidia machine:

-  * A HIP enabled platform, more information `HIP installation <https://docs.amd.com/bundle/HIP_Installation/page/HIP_Installation.html#d2e131>`_.
+  * A HIP enabled platform, more information :ref:`HIP installation <hip:how_to_guides/install>`.
   * A working CUDA toolkit, including cuBLAS, see `CUDA toolkit <https://developer.nvidia.com/accelerated-computing-toolkit/>`_.

 Installing pre-built packages
 =============================

-Download pre-built packages either from `ROCm's package servers <https://rocm.github.io/install.html#installing-from-amd-rocm-repositories>`_ or by clicking the GitHub releases tab and manually downloading, which could be newer.
+Download pre-built packages either from `ROCm's package servers <https://github.com/ROCm/ROCm>`_ or by clicking the GitHub releases tab and manually downloading, which could be newer.
 Release notes are available for each release on the releases tab.

 .. code-block::bash
    sudo apt update && sudo apt install hipblas